Academics

 - How are indigenous communities in the US and Ecuador exercising sovereignty to maintain cultural and linguistic heritage through schools?

 This course meets the Social Policy concentration requirement in the Brooks MPA program.
-It will also count for Brooks, Arts & Sciences, or CALS credit.
+It will also count for Brooks or Arts & Sciences (as the course is cross-listed in LATA).

 The course counts toward the 120 credits that Cornell undergraduate students must earn for graduation.
 Depending on a student's college, the courses may also fulfill other requirements for electives, distribution requirements, or majors.